Support/FAQ for RC-Soar templates

 Using the RC-Soar templates with ELRS

-The following settings are recommended for all templates.
-They provide 10-bit proportional control on 8 channels with excellent range, while minimising current draw:
+The following configuration is recommended for sailplanes/electric.
+This provides 10-bit output on 8 channels with excellent range, while minimising current draw:

 - Packet rate: 100 Hz